-Table A5.1 reveals changes when compared to data from the survey conducted during 2019-2020.
-The percentage of students who reported feeling safe or very safe increased for freshmen by 5%.
-The overall safety perception also increased for juniors by 12%.
+Table A5.1 reveals changes when compared to data from the survey conducted during 2022-2023.
+The percentage of students who reported feeling safe or very safe decreased for freshmen by 1% and decreased for juniors by 7%.

 Several key indicators of school climate are found on table A4.5.
-Caring adults, high-expectations, meaningful participation, connectedness, academic motivation and parent involvement are all indicators of school climate.
+Caring adults, highexpectations, meaningful participation, connectedness, academic motivation and parent involvement are all indicators of school climate.

+Table A4.5

-Table A4.5 School Environment, School Connectedness, Academic Motivation, and Promotion of Parent Involvement Scales
+School Environment, School Connectedness, Academic Motivation, and Promotion of Parent Involvement Scales

 grade 9 grade 11

-Total School Supports 52% 51%

-Caring Adults in school 59% 62%
+Caring Adults in school 59% 51%

-High expectations-adults in
+High expectations-adults in school 69% 58%

-school 72% 66%

-Meaningful Participation at
+Meaningful Participation at school 22% 14%

-school 25% 26%

-School Connectedness 68% 52%
+School Connectedness 60% 51%

-Academic Motivation 56% 54%
+Academic Motivation 58% 51%

-Promotion of parent involvement 43% 32%
+Promotion of parent involvement 41% 24%

-The measure of School Environment, School Connectedness, Academic Motivation and Promotion of Parent Involvement showed little change in 2020-2021 when compared with 2019-2020.
+The measure of School Environment, School Connectedness, Academic Motivation and Promotion of Parent Involvement showed a slight change in 2022-2023 when compared with 2021-2022.
 The percentages were gathered from students who indicated both "Agree" and "Strongly Agree or "Pretty Much True" or "Very Much True."
 The measure with the least agreement was "Meaningful Participation at School."
 The measure with the highest agreement was "High Expectations-Adults in School."
-The only change of 10% or more occurred in 9th grade perceptions of Academic Motivation.
-This score dropped from 67% to 56%.

-The physical environment of a school can be a key indicator climate.
-For the 2019-2020 school year 66% of freshmen and 54% of juniors indicated that their school was usually clean and tidy.
-In the 2020-2021 school year 76% of freshmen and 78% of juniors reported that their school was usually clean and tidy.
-The percentage of agreement on this measure increased by 10 percentage points amongst freshmen and 24 percentage points amongst juniors.
+The physical environment of a school can be a key indicator of climate.
+For the 2021-2022 school year 58% of freshmen and 63% of juniors reported that their school was usually clean and tidy.
+In the 2022-2023 school year, the percentage of agreement on this measure increased by 9 percentage points amongst freshmen and 7 percentage points amongst juniors.